DUNE/dune-justin/docs/justin_command.man_page.md

     	      user.
 This is stored at $BEARER_TOKEN_FILE if set, or /run/user/UID/bt_uUID if /run/user/UID exists, or /tmp/bt_uUID
     	      in other cases, where UID is the local user's Unix user ID.
-If the verbose option is give, the path to the resulting token file and time left is shown.
+If the verbose option is given, the path to the resulting token file and time left is shown.
     	      While DUNE is still dependent on X.509 proxies for some storages, this subcommand also requests a DUNE X.509 user proxy which is authorized to read from Rucio and Rucio-managed